 Parent version No (teacher-completed only) Yes (parent and teacher versions)

 Many effective schools use both tools in a tiered approach.
-The SDQ serves as a universal screener, completed for all pupils or targeted year groups, to identify children who may need further assessment.
-The Boxall Profile then provides the detailed developmental analysis needed to plan specific interventions for identified pupils.
+The SDQ serves as a universal screener, completed for all learners or targeted year groups, to identify children who may need further assessment.
+The Boxall Profile then provides the detailed developmental analysis needed to plan specific interventions for identified learners.
 This two-stage approach is cost-effective and ensures that the more detailed (and time-consuming) Boxall assessment is directed where it will have most impact.

-Not sure whether the Boxall Profile, SDQ, or another SEMH tool is right for your pupil?
+Not sure whether the Boxall Profile, SDQ, or another SEMH tool is right for your learner?
 Answer four questions about the child's presentation and your assessment purpose, and this tool will recommend the most appropriate assessment approach.

 SEMH Assessment Selector